MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab6_Create_flow.md

 11. Select **Save**.

 Leave this flow tab open for the next task.
-Your flow should look like the following:

 ### Task 4: Validate and test the flow